Student Travel Awards

 Selection

-All student members of The Clay Minerals Society are eligible for the Student Travel Awards.
 Applications will be judged on a competitive basis.
 Applicants selected will be nominated by a five-member CMS committee and approved by the CMS Council.
 There are no restrictions with regard to nationality, gender or age.
-However you must be a member of the CMS to apply for a CMS Travel Award.
-Students may apply for both the Research Grant and Travel Award in one year.
-Students may receive no more than a total of two Travel Awards (note: 2020 virtual travel awards will NOT count towards this total) and two Research Grants.
+CMS Membership is not required.
+Students may apply for both the Research Grant and travel award in one year.
+Students may receive no more than a total of two Travel Awards (note: 2020 virtual travel awards will NOT count towards this total) and two research grants.
 The applicant with the highest-ranked award application, as determined by the Travel Awards Committee, will be the recipient of the Blair F. Jones/Jane M. Flinn Travel Award.
 The award includes a certificate and an extra $500.

 Application